Merzasphor/MWSE/docs/source/types/tes3npcInstance.md

 ### `magicka`

+*Read-only*.
 Quick access to the base NPC's magicka.

 **Returns**: